UChicago raises fundraising campaign goal by $500 million to a record $5 billion

 The campaign already has affected virtually every part of the University.
 In 2015 the University announced the creation of The Pearson Institute for the Study and Resolution of Global Conflicts and The Pearson Global Forum at the Harris School of Public Policy, supported by a $100 million gift from The Thomas L. Pearson and The Pearson Family Members Foundation.
 The campaign has greatly expanded financial support for students through a $100 million expansion of the Odyssey Scholarship Program launched with a $50 million gift and challenge from Harriet Heyman, AM’72, and her husband, Sir Michael Moritz; and a $13 million gift from the Neubauer Family Foundation to support both International Odyssey Scholarships, which provide aid for talented international students, and scholarships for highly qualified students in Hispanic and Latino communities.
 A $35 million gift from College alumni Joe Mansueto, AB’78, MBA’80, and Rika Mansueto, AB’91, supported the establishment of the Mansueto Institute for Urban Innovation.
 A gift of $42 million from the Matthew and Carolyn Bucksbaum Family Foundation supported the creation of the Bucksbaum Institute for Clinical Excellence at the University of Chicago Medicine, focusing on ways to improve the doctor-patient interaction.
 University Trustee David Rubenstein, JD’73, has given a total of $33 million for the Law School’s Rubenstein Scholars Program, which provides full-tuition scholarships for outstanding Law School students.
 The Neubauers gave $26.5 million to establish the Neubauer Collegium for Culture and Society, which explores integrative research in humanities and humanistic social sciences, creating novel approaches to solving complex human problems.

-The campaign has included a $50 million commitment to the Polsky Center for Entrepreneurship and Innovation by University Trustee Michael Polsky, MBA’87, the founder and CEO of Invenergy; and a $30 million grant from the Hong Kong Jockey Club Charities Trust to support the construction of the University’s new center in Hong Kong, which will house Chicago Booth’s Executive MBA Program Asia and is slated to open next year.
+The campaign has included a $50 million commitment to the Polsky Center for Entrepreneurship and Innovation by University Trustee Michael Polsky, MBA’87, the founder and CEO of Invenergy; and a $30 million grant from the Hong Kong Jockey Club Charities Trust to support the construction of the University’s new campus in Hong Kong, which will house Chicago Booth’s Executive MBA Program Asia and is slated to open next year.
 Construction also is underway on the future home of the Harris School of Public Policy, to be named the Keller Center in recognition of the generosity of University Trustee Dennis J. Keller, MBA’68, who committed $20 million to Harris.

 The University of Chicago Campaign: Inquiry and Impact is the University’s fifth major fundraising campaign, beginning with its founding campaign in 1886–1890, and most recently the Chicago Initiative, which ran from 2000–2008.
 The Chicago Initiative surpassed its $2 billion goal, eventually raising $2.38 billion.